 The National Fish and Wildlife Foundation is soliciting conservation grant proposals for sea turtle research and conservation.

-All persons, organizations, and agencies (excluding U.S. Federal Government) working on projects to increase the populations of North Atlantic leatherbacks and loggerheads, Caribbean hawksbills, East Pacific leatherbacks, hawksbills and loggerheads.
+All persons, organizations, and agencies (excluding U.S. Federal Government) working on projects to increase the populations of North Atlantic leatherbacks and loggerheads, Caribbean hawksbills, East Pacific leatherbacks, hawksbills and loggerheads are eligible to apply.
 Applications for funding for land or easement acquisition, political advocacy, lobbying, or litigation will not be considered.

-The most competitive projects under the Fall 2013 cycle of the Sea Turtle Conservation Fund will directly implement projects under the following priority topic areas.
-Projects outside of these priority areas or that indirectly influence these topics are still eligible for funding provided they support the goals and objectives as outlined in the Sea Turtle Conservation Business Plan, the Caribbean Hawksbill Investment Strategy, or the Eastern Pacific Leatherback Investment Strategy.
+The most competitive projects under the Fall 2014 cycle of the Sea Turtle Conservation Fund will directly implement projects under the following priority topic areas.
+Projects outside of these priority areas or that indirectly influence these topics are still eligible for funding provided they support the goals and objectives outlined in the Sea Turtle Conservation Business Plan , the Caribbean Hawksbill Investment Strategy, or the Eastern Pacific Leatherback Investment Strategy.

-The majority of awards under this program will fall in the range of $25,000 to $150,000.
+The majority of awards under this program will fall in the range of $50,000 to $300,000.
 However upper or lower limits to award size are not specified.
-A minimum of a 1:1 match of cash or in-kind services is required.
+A minimum of a 1:1 match of cash and/or in-kind services is required.

 Projects may extend from one to three years.
 Additional year funds are not guaranteed to be available in future years to supplement awards made as a result of this review.

 Selected projects may be required to submit data funded by this program to global databases and/or present their results through NFWF-sponsored forums.

 The following guidelines will be used by an advisory team of experts to evaluate applications requesting support from the Sea Turtle Conservation Fund.